Scuba Diving Gran Canaria: boat dives on the southwest coast

 A variety of marine life during scuba diving on Gran Canaria

-The unique landscape has given a home to a variety of marine life which can all be explored during your scuba diving on Gran Canaria .
-Besides the natural reefs, there are also quite some wrecks around the island and there are a couple of artificial reefs.
+The unique landscape has given a home to a variety of marine life which can all be explored during your scuba diving on Gran Canaria.
+Besides the natural reefs, there are also quite some wrecks around the island.
+And there are a couple of artificial reefs.
 There is even a dive site called ´the lost city of Atlantis´.
+You can prebook your diving package on Gran Canaria here (ad).

 Wreck diving in Gran Canaria